ray-x/navigator.lua/README.md

 - The first plugin, IMO, allows you to search in all treesitter symbols in the workspace.

-- Nerdfont, emoji for LSP and Treesitter kind
+- Nerdfont, emoji for LSP and treesitter kind

 - Optimize display (remove trailing bracket/space), display the caller of reference, de-duplicate lsp results (e.g reference in the same line).
 Using treesitter for file preview highlighter etc

 - ccls call hierarchy (Non-standard `ccls/call` API) supports

+- Syntax folding based on treesitter folding algorithm

 # Why a new plugin